MrBohdan/LearnProject/README.md

 <h4>Lambda</h4>

 >The functional interface is an interface with one method.
 Lambda expressions don't work individually, they implement (define behavior) of 'abstract' method with the return type, which defined in the functional interface.
 Lambda block is similar to the method body and should have a return statement.
 Lambda expression cannot be generic, but a functional interface can be generic.
 Method reference operator '::' working similar to Lambda expressions.
 They both just call a method\constructor\ an instance method.
+Another way of using functional interfaces is to use the default library 'java.util.function.Function'.

 <h4>Multithreading</h4>

 >Used to achieve asynchronous working of the system elements.
 The main thread should be finished last.

+<h4>Difference between method 'equals()' and operator '==' </h4>

+>A method 'equal()' compare symbols from the objects, whereas operator '==' check if two references belong to one instance.